octoenergy/public-conventions/python.md

    simplifies the future addition of arguments, as older workers can still handle newer tasks without crashing.

-These steps will provide some robustness to signature changes but they are not watertight.
+These steps provide some robustness to signature changes but they are not watertight.

 For frequently called tasks (that may be in-flight during a deployment), a